sondy91/vestramaximus/spec.md

 - Deployment Environment: Desktop application for Windows, macOS, and Linux.
 - Local-Only Data Storage: All application data (transactions, budgets, user profiles, etc.) must reside solely on the user's local storage device.
 - Performance:
-  - Key views (Dashboard, Current Budget Period) should load and display data within 1-2 seconds for a reasonable amount of manually entered transaction history (e.g., up to 1,000-2,000 transactions over a few years).
+  - Key views (Dashboard, Current Budget Period) should load and display data within 1-2 seconds for a reasonable amount of manually entered transaction history (e.g., up to 50,000 transactions over a few years).
   - Manual transaction entry should be near instantaneous.
   - Report generation for a typical date range (e.g., 1 year) should complete within a few seconds.
 - Security:
-  - Data at Rest: All sensitive financial data stored locally must be encrypted using a strong, industry-standard encryption algorithm.
-The encryption key should be managed securely on the user's device.
-  - Application Access: Implement an optional local PIN or password requirement upon launching the application after a period of inactivity.
+  - Encryption at Rest (optional):
+    - When the user enables a PIN, the application derives an AES‑GCM key from that PIN using Argon2, and encrypts the SQLite DB file.
+    - Without a PIN, data remain unencrypted on disk.
 - Reliability:
   - Manual Backup/Restore: Provide a user-initiated option to create a manual backup file and to restore data from a previously created backup file, with clear warnings about data overwriting.
-  - Data Integrity: Implement validation rules to ensure data consistency (e.g., prevent transactions with negative amounts unless representing specific adjustments, ensure category assignments are valid).
 - Scalability (within MVP scope): The architecture should be able to handle a reasonable amount of local data (e.g., manually entered transactions for several years) without significant performance degradation.
-- Data Integrity: Implement validation rules to ensure data consistency (e.g., prevent transactions with negative amounts unless representing specific adjustments, ensure category assignments are valid).
+- Data Integrity: Implement validation rules to ensure data consistency (e.g., validate that sign matches intent (negative = expense, positive = income)).

 ## 8. Error Handling & Audit